European Inspired DIY Garden Walkway

 Check out my doodle skills!

-How we Made a Diy Garden Walkway
+How To Make a Diy Garden Walkway

-We dug our lines to match the drawing I had made.
-I didn’t want it to be a straight shot.
-Like life, there needed to be some exciting twists and turns!
 This was just a 2 to 3-inch “ditch for the bricks to sit in so that they could hold the weight of the marble stones.
 It took my husband and me about 1 hour to dig both sides.

 After we dug the ditches (lol) we laid a quality weed barrier that was 3 feet across and went the entire length of the walkway.
 When we came to a curve we cut a slit across the material and pulled it up and over to follow the lines.